 Step 2.
 Installing Memcached.

-Now use the following command to install Memcached service on your system:
+Now use the following command to install the Memcached service on your system:

 sudo apt-get -y install memcached